 Access tokens are not explicitly expired.
 An access token will be invalidated if a user explicitly revokes an application in the their Twitter account settings, or if Twitter suspends an application.
 If an application is suspended, there will be a note on the apps.twitter.com page stating that it has been suspended.

-LinkedIn accounts connected to Publish will require reconnecting every 60 days, since that's the lifespan of the access tokens granted by LinkedIn.
+LinkedIn accounts connected to Buffer will require refreshing every 60 days, since that's the lifespan of the access tokens granted by LinkedIn.
 Other reasons that an access token from LinkedIn might expire include:

 - You no longer have Super Admin access (for LinkedIn pages).

 - You are publishing identical posts to several LinkedIn accounts at exactly the same time.
 More guidance on this can be found here.

 Access Tokens stay valid until the number of seconds returned in the *expires_in field in the API response.
 A user can go through the OAuth flow on multiple clients (browsers or devices) and simultaneously hold multiple valid access tokens as long as the same scope is requested.
 If the user requests a different scope than the previously granted scope, then all the previous access tokens are invalidated.

 *expires_in — The number of seconds remaining, from the time it was requested, before the token will expire.
 Currently, all access tokens are issued with a 60 day lifespan.

 Pinterest accounts connected to Buffer should not require frequent refreshing, since the access tokens they issue do not have specific lifespans or expiry dates.

 Your app will call the API to exchange the authorization code for an access token, which is a permanent credential (unless the user revokes your access).
 You'll use the access token to perform actions on Pinterest on your user's behalf.